MsLearner-py/Vehicle-Detection-and-Tracking-using-YOLO11/README.md

 - **Track mode**: Extend your object detection model into real-time tracking applications.
 - **Benchmark mode**: Analyze the speed and accuracy of your model in diverse deployment environments.

-# Objective:  Real-time Vehicle Detection and Tracking with YOLO11 🚙🚕
+# How vehicle detection using YOLO11 works

 1. Image Input:
 YOLO11 processes video frames or still images as input.